timothydsmith/AMOJ-latex-template/README.md

 Authors are responsible for the accuracy and completeness of all references.

-AMOJ strongly encourages the use of a reference manager such as [Endnote](http://endnote.com/), [Mendeley](https://www.mendeley.com/), or [Zotero](https://www.zotero.org/) to ensure that reference lists are formatted correctly.
+JSHESS strongly encourages the use of a reference manager such as [Endnote](http://endnote.com/), [Mendeley](https://www.mendeley.com/), or [Zotero](https://www.zotero.org/) to ensure that reference lists are formatted correctly.
 If you wish to compile your reference list manually, a site like [Harvard Generator](http://www.harvardgenerator.com/) can be helpful to ensure the proper formatting is applied.

 <a name="examples"></a>
 ###### Examples